It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 Curlys bar is split into three distinct areas, each with its own flavour.

 I would also recommend Cargo bar and the Telegraph hotel for a pre drink with mates before going out.
-Both do meals and provide a good atmoshpere. about 7 years ago
+Both do meals and provide a good atmoshpere. over 7 years ago

 There are a few.